Pieta (TV series): Synopsis

-Pieta tells the story of Amanda (Cherie Gil) and her son Rigor (Ryan Agoncillo).
+Pieta tells the story of Amanda and her son Rigor.
 Once she discovers that she is pregnant, Amanda struggles to build a better future for her child.

 When her son Rigor commits a crime at a young age, Amanda decides to protect him by taking the fall.
 While she spends many years in prison, Rigor is slowly dragged into a life of violence.
 Amanda returns home after being released only to see her son turn into her worst nightmare.